Explore the differences between SOC 2 and HIPAA and how both boost your data security.

 Subservice Organization

-Overview of subservice organizations
+Overview of Subservice Organizations

 As part of the SOC 1 or SOC 2 process, an organization needs to go through an exercise to identify vendors that are performing a service to the organization.
 Once those vendors are identified, the organization needs to understand which of those services performed have an impact on the control environment and forms part of the SOC 1 or SOC 2 scope.